Pathophysiological evaluation of venous catheter infections in hemodialysis patients

 Flores-Mireles A, Hreha TN, Hunstad DA.
 Pathophysiology, Treatment, and Prevention of Catheter-Associated Urinary Tract Infection.
 Top Spinal Cord Inj Rehabil.
 2019;25(3):228-40.

-Hasannejad-Bibalan M, Sadeghi M, Hemmati H, Ashoobi MT, Yaghoubi T, Samadnia A, et al. A two-year study of microbiological characteristics of intravascular catheter-related bloodstream infections at Razi hospital, Iran: New Zealand Institute of Medical Laboratory Science; 2021.
-202–5 p.
+Hasannejad-Bibalan M, Sadeghi M, Hemmati H, Ashoobi MT, Yaghoubi T, Samadnia A, et al. A two-year study of microbiological characteristics of intravascular catheter-related bloodstream infections at Razi hospital, Iran.
+New Zealand J Medical Lab Sci.
+2021;75(3):202–5.

 Gahlot R, Nigam C, Kumar V, Yadav G, Anupurba S. Catheter-related bloodstream infections.
 Int J Crit Illn Inj Sci.
 2014;4(2):162-7.

-Hung KY TT, Yen CJ, Yen TS.
+Hung KY, Tsai TJ, Yen CJ, Yen TS.
 Infection associated with references double lumen catheterization for temporary haemodialysis.
-Expe1 J, Nephrol Dial Transplant 1995;10:247–251.
+Nephrol Dial Transplant.
+1995;10(2):247–51.

 Boersma RS, Jie KSG, Verbon A, van Pampus ECM, Schouten HC.
 Thrombotic and infectious complications of central venous catheters in patients with hematological malignancies.
-Annals of Oncology.
+Ann Oncol.
 2008;19(3):433-42.

 Chen XX, Lo YC, Su LH, Chang CL.
 Investigation of the case numbers of catheter-related bloodstream infection overestimated by the central line-associated bloodstream infection surveillance definition.
 J Microbiol Immunol Infect.
 2015;48(6):625-31.